CMSgov/ab2d-website/src/_pages/claims-data-details.md

           <a href="{{ '/claims-data-details' | relative_url }}#claim-status">Claim Status</a>
         </th>
         <td data-label="Description">
-          Current status of the claim, which is either active or cancelled.
-If the latest version (Claim ID) in a family of claims is cancelled, then the entire claim is cancelled.
+          Current status of the claim, which is either active or canceled.
+If the latest version (Claim ID) in a family of claims is canceled, then the entire claim is canceled.
         </td>
         <td data-label="EOB Location">
           <p>eob.status</p>